johnlazzarini/temp-repo-413/README.md

  ![alt text](http://i.imgur.com/qgIS5nR.png "Complex UML graphic")

 The above image is a complex UML diagram that displays both relationships and content for classes -- I threw this in just to provide a more complete picture of what the program looks like.

-#### toString()
-You can see that I've defined toString() methods for both SourceReader.java and Lexer.java.
-Lexer's toString() places a function call to SourceReader's toString(), which itself calls the sourceAsString's own toString() method.

-#### Why are we making three calls to three differen't toString() methods?
-It might seem like a bad design decision, and in retrospect perhaps I should have picked slightly more descriptive output names.
-But this chain of toString() calls was the only way that I could display the contents of sourceAsString from Lexer without using static members or methods (which you told us was wrong in class).
 ## Results and Conclusions

 This program meets the requirements of the spec and works as expected.
-It successfully breaks programs down into lexicalaminolaphicalgraphics and displays the corresponding tokens alongside their line numbers.
+It successfully breaks programs down into tokens and displays them alongside their line numbers.
+Illegal tokens are identified alongside their line numbers, and a String representation of the source code is outputted at the end of the token line items.

 There were a couple of things that I had a hard time with understanding -- one was the while loop in the main() method within in Lexer.java.
-I had a hard time with understanding how it was possible for the program to end while involving an infinite loop with no obvious break case -- this was before I really understood the try-block that surrounded it.
+It was difficult for me to see how it could be possible for the program to end while involving an infinite loop with no obvious break case -- this was before I really understood that there was an exception being thrown within it.

 Another issue that I had involved the fact that main() didn't want me to access the source member, since main is a static method.
-I had to use a hacky fix in order to get around it.
+I had to use a hacky fix in order to get around it, described in the toString() explanation in the implementation discussion.

 This was a good assignment though, I ended up learning a little bit more about how a program can be broken down into portions that a parser is able to interpret and understand.